top of page

 After a final iron set (to make sure the paint stays machine washable) and packing up, Keyla’s outfit was ready to be delivered and worn to her speaking engagement event!

 The feedback for her experience was incredible.
-She told me her blazer received a great response and lots of positive attention.
+She told me her floral blazer received a great response and lots of positive attention.
 It was a perfect inspirational conversation starter!

-Achieve your own purpose-full fashion success story like Keyla!
+Achieve your own fashion success story like Keyla!
 All you need to come to the table with is a desire to wear something special.
 My process will take care of the rest. 😊 Book your consult here:

-31 views0 comments
+183 views0 comments

 bottom of page